lucasfox0/stock_screener/README.md

 ## Features

-- Enter a stock ticker (e.g., `AAPL`)
+- ✅ Enter a stock ticker (e.g., `AAPL`)
-- Fetch key metrics: price, P/E ratio, dividend yield, etc.
+- ✅ Fetch and display stock metrics:
+  - Price
+  - P/E ratio
+  - Dividend yield
+  - Market cap
+  - 52-week high/low
-- (Coming Soon) Recommended BUY, HOLD, or SELL
+- ✅ Recommend BUY, HOLD, or SELL based on basic rules

+### Planned Features

+- 🧠 Tune P/E-based strategy by testing it across different industries/sectors
+- 📊 Add beta as a metric and include it in the recommendation logic

 ## Getting Started